cppservergit/apiserver-odbc/README.md

 ### Search filter API

-This API executes an SQL function that returns a JSON response, sales by category for a period of time, the date-from/date-to parameters are the input rules for this API:
+This API executes a stored procedure that returns a JSON response to fill a sales report, sales by category between two dates, the date-from/date-to parameters are the input rules for this API:
 ```
 	s.register_webapi
 	(